Cookie Press Gingersnap Cookies

 • Bake for 8-9 minutes.

-• Promptly remove from cookie sheet.
+• Promptly remove from cookie sheet and allow to cool on a wire rack.

 Nutrition